We Provide a Full Range of Couples Therapy Approaches.

 Research shows that to make a relationship last, couples must become better friends, learn to manage conflict, and create ways to support each other’s hopes for the future.
 Drs.
 John and Julie Gottman have shown how couples can accomplish this by paying attention to what they call the Sound Relationship House, or the seven components of healthy coupleships.

-- Build Love Maps: This is where we start so that each partner can learn and know their partner's inner psychological world, his or her worries, stresses, joys and dreams.
+Build Love Maps: During couples therapy, this is where we start so that each partner can learn and know their partner's inner psychological world, his or her worries, stresses, joys and dreams.